Noah Watts: Career

+Assassin's Creed

-In 2012, Watts performed his first major voice acting role as Ratonhnaké:ton (or Connor), the protagonist of Assassin's Creed III, for whom he also provided motion capture and facial animation.
-He reprised the role as a supporting character in Assassin's Creed III: Liberation, also in 2012, as well as a cameo appearance in a DLC chapter for 2013's Assassin's Creed IV: Black Flag.
+In 2012, Watts performed his first major voice acting role as Ratonhnhaké:ton (or Connor), the protagonist of Assassin's Creed III, for whom he also provided motion capture and facial animation.
+He reprised the role in a minor capacity in Assassin's Creed III: Liberation, also released in 2012, and the Aveline DLC chapter for Assassin's Creed IV: Black Flag, released in 2013.
+After a decade, he returned to voice the character in the virtual reality game Assassin's Creed Nexus VR, released in 2023.

-When auditioning for Assassin’s Creed 3, Watts did not know anything about the job except that it was a period piece about the Revolutionary War.
-When he got the role of Connor, Watts had to sign a nondisclosure document that revealed that he would be in an Assassin’s Creed game.
+When auditioning for Assassin's Creed III, Watts did not know anything about the job except that it was a period piece about the American Revolutionary War.
+When he got the role of Connor, Watts had to sign a nondisclosure document that revealed that he would be in an Assassin's Creed game.
 After years of voice acting on television shows and films, Watts reported that the shift to voice acting for a video game was challenging, but he felt that he had a real connection with the character of Connor.
 There was also the challenge of Watts learning and speaking Kanien'kéha Mohawk; being part Crow and Blackfeet, Watts not only had to learn a completely different language, but also a different culture because his tribe are plains Indians.

+Music

-Since his appearance in the Assassin’s Creed franchise, Watts has been pursuing a music career.
-After being offered a job to be a guitar player for a coworker’s band, Watts started taking his music career more seriously.
+Since his appearance in the Assassin's Creed franchise, Watts has been pursuing a music career.
+After being offered a job to be a guitar player for a co-worker’s band, Watts started taking his music career more seriously.
 Watts played for four different bands as a hired guitarist before quitting to pursue his own songs and forming his own band, Nickels and Bones, whose music style resembles punk rock.
-Watts has expressed plans to start a new band with new members, and values his writing and sound because he loves the limitless opportunities that come along with music.
-Although he loves acting, Watts has noted that his music is his passion because he is able to express his own words and that is the one thing he cares about.
+Watts has expressed plans to start a new band with new members, and values his writing and sound because he loves the limitless opportunities that come with music.
+Although he loves acting, Watts has noted that his music is his passion because he is able to express his own words, and that is the one thing he cares about.